MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Privacy; Adversarial Training.
   - Digest: We first find that the vanilla error-minimizing noise, which suppresses the informative knowledge of data via minimizing the corresponding training loss, could not effectively minimize the adversarial training loss.
 This explains the vulnerability of error-minimizing noise in adversarial training.
 Based on the observation, robust error-minimizing noise is then introduced to reduce the adversarial training loss.

+- Variational Model Inversion Attacks. [[paper]](https://arxiv.org/abs/2201.10787) [[code]](https://github.com/wangkua1/vmi)
+  - Kuan-Chieh Wang, Yan Fu, Ke Li, Ashish Khisti, Richard Zemel, Alireza Makhzani. *NeurIPS 2021*
+  - Key Word: Model Inversion Attacks.
+  - Digest: We provide a probabilistic interpretation of model inversion attacks, and formulate a variational objective that accounts for both diversity and accuracy.
+In order to optimize this variational objective, we choose a variational family defined in the code space of a deep generative model, trained on a public auxiliary dataset that shares some structural similarity with the target dataset.

 ### Privacy: 2021

+- When Does Data Augmentation Help With Membership Inference Attacks? [[paper]](https://proceedings.mlr.press/v139/kaya21a.html)
+  - Yigitcan Kaya, Tudor Dumitras. *ICML 2021*
+  - Key Word: Membership Inference Attacks; Data Augmentation.
+  - Digest: While many mechanisms exist, their effectiveness against MIAs and privacy properties have not been studied systematically.
+Employing two recent MIAs, we explore the lower bound on the risk in the absence of formal upper bounds.
+First, we evaluate 7 mechanisms and differential privacy, on three image classification tasks.
+We find that applying augmentation to increase the model’s utility does not mitigate the risk and protection comes with a utility penalty.

+- Evaluating Gradient Inversion Attacks and Defenses in Federated Learning. [[paper]](https://arxiv.org/abs/2112.00059) [[code]](https://github.com/Princeton-SysML/GradAttack)
+  - Yangsibo Huang, Samyak Gupta, Zhao Song, Kai Li, Sanjeev Arora. *NeurIPS 2021*
+  - Key Word: Gradient Inversion Attacks and Defenses.
+  - Digest: Gradient inversion attack (or input recovery from gradient) is an emerging threat to the security and privacy preservation of Federated learning, whereby malicious eavesdroppers or participants in the protocol can recover (partially) the clients' private data.
+This paper evaluates existing attacks and defenses.
+We find that some attacks make strong assumptions about the setup.
+Relaxing such assumptions can substantially weaken these attacks.
+We then evaluate the benefits of three proposed defense mechanisms against gradient inversion attacks.

+- On the Importance of Difficulty Calibration in Membership Inference Attacks. [[paper]](https://arxiv.org/abs/2111.08440) [[code]](https://github.com/facebookresearch/calibration_membership)
+  - Lauren Watson, Chuan Guo, Graham Cormode, Alex Sablayrolles. *ICLR 2022*
+  - Key Word: Membership Inference Attack; Privacy.
+  - Digest: We argue that membership inference attacks can benefit drastically from difficulty calibration, where an attack's predicted membership score is adjusted to the difficulty of correctly classifying the target sample.
+We show that difficulty calibration can significantly reduce the false positive rate of a variety of existing attacks without a loss in accuracy.

+- Gradient Inversion with Generative Image Prior. [[paper]](https://arxiv.org/abs/2110.14962) [[code]](https://github.com/ml-postech/gradient-inversion-generative-image-prior)
+  - Jinwoo Jeon, Jaechang Kim, Kangwook Lee, Sewoong Oh, Jungseul Ok. *NeurIPS 2021*
+  - Key Word: Federated Learning, Privacy Leakage, Gradient Inversion.
+  - Digest: By exploiting a generative model pretrained on the data distribution, we demonstrate that data privacy can be easily breached.
+Further, when such prior knowledge is unavailable, we investigate the possibility of learning the prior from a sequence of gradients seen in the process of FL training.

 - What Do We Mean by Generalization in Federated Learning? [[paper]](https://arxiv.org/abs/2110.14216) [[code]](https://github.com/google-research/federated/tree/master/generalization)
   - Honglin Yuan, Warren Morningstar, Lin Ning, Karan Singhal. *ICLR 2022*
   - Key Word: Federated Learning.
   - Digest: We propose a framework for disentangling these performance gaps.
 Using this framework, we observe and explain differences in behavior across natural and synthetic federated datasets, indicating that dataset synthesis strategy can be important for realistic simulations of generalization in federated learning.
 We propose a semantic synthesis strategy that enables realistic simulation without naturally partitioned data.

+- Designing Counterfactual Generators using Deep Model Inversion. [[paper]](https://arxiv.org/abs/2109.14274)Jayaraman J. Thiagarajan, Vivek Narayanaswamy, Deepta Rajan, Jason Liang, Akshay Chaudhari, Andreas Spanias
+  - Jayaraman J. Thiagarajan, Vivek Narayanaswamy, Deepta Rajan, Jason Liang, Akshay Chaudhari, Andreas Spanias. *NeurIPS 2021*
+  - Key Word: Model Inversion; Counterfactual Generation.
+  - Digest: We focus on the case where we have access only to the trained deep classifier and not the actual training data.
+We propose DISC (Deep Inversion for Synthesizing Counterfactuals) that improves upon deep inversion by utilizing (a) stronger image priors, (b) incorporating a novel manifold consistency objective and (c) adopting a progressive optimization strategy.

 - EMA: Auditing Data Removal from Trained Models. [[paper]](https://arxiv.org/abs/2109.03675) [[code]](https://github.com/Hazelsuko07/EMA)
   - Yangsibo Huang, Xiaoxiao Li, Kai Li. *MICCAI 2021*